ringlej/ptxdist/doc/dev_manual.rst

 against host libraries.
 To be successful in the embedded world, these types of failures must be fixed.
 If required, PTXdist provides such fixes per package.
-They are organized in *patch series* and can be found in the ``patches/`` directory within a subdirectory using the same name as the package itself.
+They are organized in *patch series* and can be found in a ``patches/`` directory within a subdirectory using the same name as the package itself.

 PTXdist uses the utility ``patch`` or ``quilt`` (or ``git`` on demand) to apply